okfn-brasil/ISSN-L-Resolver/README.md

  * "is": "isX" stands "is a kind of X" or "is really a X";
  * "2": stands "to", for convertion services.

+PS: in a next version we can include also URL of the periodic, for N2U, U2C, etc.

 ### With SQL ###

-Typical uses for resolver functions:
+Typical uses for resolver functions (same as `step5-assert`  script):

 ```sql
   SELECT issn.isC(115);         SELECT issn.isC('8755-9994');